To change your logo go to the 'Page Master' under the 'Design' menu

 But there are at least three other things to worry about: getting on and off the boat, the prostate, and constipation.

-As for the prostate, make sure that the worst affected males have a bunk close to the heads or with easy access to the deck at night, but don’t let them do a Robert Maxwell and fall off the back – hold on to the boat with one hand and you know what with the other.
+As for the prostate, make sure that the worst affected males have a bunk close to the heads or with easy access to the deck at night, but don’t let them do a Robert Maxwell and fall off the back – the rule is hold on to the boat with one hand and you know what with the other.
 Another tip for day time in the cockpit and night time use, is the plastic milk or other plastic bottle with a suitably sized (and sanded) hole cut in the side near the top – regular, medium, large and outsize (known as the Penton piss pot).
 Just occasionally there may be a real medical emergency when the afflicted male goes into acute and very painful retention of urine ie the bladder fills and fills, but the prostate gets in the way of the urinary outflow which then stops.
 Unfortunately the kidneys do not stop making urine and so the bladder goes on filling, and filling.
 Get help quick or take a urinary catheter with you to temporarily relieve the situation.
 It can be incredibly painful.

 Constipation is best dealt with by prevention – plenty of fresh fruit and veg, prunes and so on.
 I hesitate to suggest you carry some surgical gloves for a manual evacuation but sometimes needs must.
 Otherwise retire to the heads with a good book and keep trying.

 Finally, wear a lifejacket, hold on to the boat with at least one hand whatever you are doing (balance deteriorates with age, I know, but decent boats have loads of hand holds inside and out), and invest in an electric windlass, and even electric winches when you are really old.
 In other words, adapt, and don't stop sailing.
 Like the 92 year old I met in 2012 at the Kip Boat Show, no reason to stop he reckoned.